12. Verrou: a floating-point rounding errors checker

 Description

-The tool verrou_plot_stat enables to visualize the histogram of the result (extracted with extract_script) of a code run under verrou and to compute the non-gaussian error estimator.
+The tool verrou_plot_stat enables to visualize the histogram of the result (extracted with extract_script) of a code run under verrou and to compute the non-gaussian error estimator (results are printed in stdout and in a file stat.last).

 refValue[nearest] : 1.05891843750000000e+05